petebachant/VAT-ALM-paper/reviews/reviewer2-response.md

 numerical implementation.

 >7.
 Pag12.
 Sect.9.4 "The near-wake's mean velocity field at x/D=1 is shown in
 Figure 12..." should be actually Figure 13

+Thank you for catching this error.
+The manuscript has been corrected.